-Thirty million people living in rural West Bengal are at risk from arsenic poisoning as the chemical is leaching out of the bedrock into wells and bore-holes.
+Thirty million people in rural West Bengal are at risk from arsenic poisoning because naturally-occurring arsenic leaches out of the bedrock into wells and bore-holes.

 Since the problem was identified in the 1990s hundreds of thousands of people in the area have developed symptoms of arsenic poisoning.

-Calcutta Rescue started providing safe drinking water in one of the affected districts, Malda, on the border with Bangladesh, in 2003.
+Calcutta Rescue has been providing safe drinking water in one of the affected districts, Malda, since 2003.

-It has now installed and maintains arsenic filters in 12 villages and brought a derelict government filter in another village back into use in 2019.
+We have installed and maintain arsenic filters in 12 villages and brought a derelict government filter in another village back into use.
 These filters provide safe drinking water to 2,000 families.

 All the filters have been installed with electric pumps which makes the clean water accessible.